kdeldycke/kevin-deldycke-blog/content/posts/hp-w2207h-external-display-on-intel-945.md

   * [XRandR](http://www.x.org/wiki/Projects/XRandR) and its friend [KRandRTray](http://www.novell.com/coolsolutions/trench/16034.html) make screen positionning user-friendly...

-  * ...until you play with the `xrandr`'s "`--off`" option !
+  * ...until you play with the `xrandr`'s "`--off`" option!
 After I manually called it, this parameter disabled all my screens, forever, and at each boot.
 I've randomly deleted xorg-related files, but I still didn't know how I solved this mess.
-If you have a better understanding of how `xrandr` store its configuration, please let me know !
+If you have a better understanding of how `xrandr` store its configuration, please let me know!

-  * Dual screening is awesome ! :D
+  * Dual screening is awesome! :D